Mudjacking vs. PolyLevel Foam Jacking: What's More Effective?

 Your home's concrete -- its patio, pool deck, sidewalk, and, especially, its driveway -- is its calling card.
 It's among the first things visitors notice as they approach your home, and it's likely the first thing they'll notice if it's not in the best condition.
 It's no wonder that we as homeowners want to keep our concrete looking in tip-top shape.
 Often, homeowners debate the options of concrete replacement and concrete repair, but there's more to consider, including which concrete repair method is best.
 Oh, and while we are on the topic, let us also not forget about foundation crack repair.
 Maybe not as visible as the above, but a cracked foundation can carry serious implications for your home.

 Mudjacking is a well-known solution for lifting uneven concrete slabs or concrete patio stairways back to level, but more recent technology utilizing polyurethane foam rather than a mud-cement-slurry mixture brings about the question: what's more effective?
 Below, we'll get into the details of mudjacking versus PolyLevel foam jacking.

 Why Concrete Needs Maintenance and Repair

-Actually, before we talk about concrete lifting and leveling, let's take a few moments to understand why concrete slabs sink in the first place.
+Actually, before we talk about concrete leveling and lifting, let's take a few moments to understand why concrete slabs sink in the first place.
 Concrete is strong, durable stuff, but it's only as stable as the soil that lies underneath it.
-Over time, that soil can compact or even wash away due to several factors, including rain, drought or simply the fact that the fill soil deposited there when your home was built wasn't compacted well.
+Over time, that soil can compact or even wash away due to several factors, including rain, drought, or simply the fact that the fill soil deposited there when your home was built wasn't compacted well.